ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 #### Paths quota usage is over than 90%, Paths quota usage is over than 99%, Paths quota exhausted, Shards quota usage is over than 90%, Shards quota usage is over than 99%, Shards quota exhausted

-**Description:** Quotas exhausted.
+**Description:** Quotas are exhausted.

 **Actions:** Check the number of objects (tables, topics) in the database and delete any unnecessary ones.

 ### SYSTEM_TABLET

 #### System tablet is unresponsive, System tablet response time over 1000ms, System tablet response time over 5000ms

-**Description:** The system tablet is not responding or takes too long to respond.
+**Description:** The system tablet is either not responding or takes too long to respond.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), go to the `Storage` tab and set the `Nodes` filter.
-Check the `Uptime` and status of the nodes.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the `Storage` tab and apply the `Nodes` filter.
+Check the `Uptime` and the nodes' statuses.
 If the `Uptime` is short, review the logs to determine the reasons for the node restarts.

 ### TABLET

 #### Tablets are restarting too often

-**Description:** Tablets are restarting too often.
+**Description:** Tablets are restarting too frequently.

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), go to the `Nodes` tab.
-Check the `Uptime` and status of the nodes.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the `Nodes` tab.
+Check the `Uptime` and the nodes' statuses.
 If the `Uptime` is short, review the logs to determine the reasons for the node restarts.

 #### Tablets/Followers are dead

-**Description:** Tablets are not running (probably cannot be started).
+**Description:** Tablets are not running (likely cannot be started).

-**Actions:** In [YDB Embedded UI](../embedded-ui/ydb-monitoring.md), go to the `Nodes` tab.
-Check the `Uptime` and status of the nodes.
+**Actions:** In [Embedded UI](../embedded-ui/ydb-monitoring.md), navigate to the `Nodes` tab.
+Check the `Uptime` and the nodes' statuses.
 If the `Uptime` is short, review the logs to determine the reasons for the node restarts.

 ### LOAD_AVERAGE

 #### LoadAverage above 100%

+### LOAD_AVERAGE

+#### LoadAverage above 100%

-**Description:** ([Load](https://en.wikipedia.org/wiki/Load_(computing)).)
-A physical host is overloaded.
-This indicates that the system is working at or beyond its capacity, potentially due to a high number of processes waiting for I/O operations.
+**Description:** A physical host is overloaded, meaning the system is operating at or beyond its capacity, potentially due to a high number of processes waiting for I/O operations.
+For more information on load, see [Load (computing)](https://en.wikipedia.org/wiki/Load_(computing)).

 **Logic of work:**

-Load Information:
+- Load Information:

-  Source: `/proc/loadavg`
+  - Source: `/proc/loadavg`
-We use the first number of the three — the average load over the last 1 minute.
+  - The first number of the three represents the average load over the last 1 minute.

-Logical Cores Information:
+- Logical Cores Information:

-  Primary Source: `/sys/fs/cgroup/cpu.max`
+  - Primary Source: `/sys/fs/cgroup/cpu.max`
-  Fallback Source: `/sys/fs/cgroup/cpu/cpu.cfs_quota_us`, `/sys/fs/cgroup/cpu/cpu.cfs_period_us`.
+  - Fallback Sources: `/sys/fs/cgroup/cpu/cpu.cfs_quota_us`, `/sys/fs/cgroup/cpu/cpu.cfs_period_us`
+-
  The number of cores is calculated by dividing the quota by the period (quota / period).

 **Actions:** Check the CPU load on the nodes.

 ### COMPUTE_POOL